Bellman filtering and smoothing for state-space models: Application II: Nonlinear and degenerate state dynamics

 \subsection{Empirical results}

-For our empirical application, we take log returns of the S$\&$P500 from $3$ Jan $1990$ to $31$ Dec $2019$ ($7{,}558$ observations).
-Table~\ref{table8} shows preferred models when using the Bayesian information criterion, which suggests setting $k=3$ lags for both estimation methods when up to $10$ lags are allowed (full estimation results are available in Appendix~\ref{additional estimation results}).
-Parameter estimates for both estimation methods are similar; perhaps due to the comparatively long data set.
+For the empirical application, I take log returns of the S$\&$P500 from $3$ Jan $1990$ to $31$ Dec $2019$ ($7{,}558$ observations).
+Table~\ref{table12} shows preferred models when using the Bayesian information criterion, which suggests setting $k=3$ lags for both parameter-estimation methods when up to $10$ lags are allowed (full results are available in Supplement~\ref{additional estimation results}).
+Parameter estimates for both methods are similar, perhaps due to the comparatively long dataset.
 Both methods indicate that volatility feedback and leverage play important roles, with the positive estimate of $\rho_3$ suggesting that the leverage effect is temporary: upward volatility shocks following negative returns may be partially reversed on day three.
-The small standard errors for the particle filter, similar to those reported in~\citet[table 2]{catania2020stochastic}, may underestimate the true uncertainty surrounding the parameter estimates.
+The small standard errors for the particle filter, similar to those reported in~\citet[table 2]{catania2022stochastic}, may underestimate the true uncertainty surrounding the parameter estimates.
+Standard errors based on the Bellman filter, which are up to an order of magnitude higher for the parameters of interest, were in simulation studies found to be reasonably accurate.